JiahaoYu1/HomeBudget-Null/README.md

 ## Overview

-The Budget Visualization App is a user-friendly tool designed to help individuals manage and visualize their daily expenses.
+Home Budget App is a user-friendly tool designed to help individuals manage and visualize their daily expenses.
 This app provides a simple and intuitive interface for users to track their spending, analyze patterns, and make informed financial decisions.